gary-dalton/Twenty47/docs/for_users.rst

 All subscribers must be approved before they are allowed to receive notifications.
 Once you submit your subscription request, a Subscription Manager receives an email notification of your request.
 The Subscription Manager must then approve your request.
-Once you request is approved, you will receive confirmation notices for your email or your SMS phone.
+Once your request is approved, you will receive confirmation notices for your email or your SMS phone.

 Email Confirmation